ucsb/campus-cloud-docs/docs/gcp/billing.md

 ## GCP Billing in Campus Cloud

 GCP billing in Campus Cloud is managed through **GCP Billing Accounts** at the organization level.
-Each funded project is linked to a billing sub-account that rolls up charges to the UCSB master billing account.
+Each funded project is linked to a **billing sub-account** that rolls up charges to the UCSB master billing account.
+Multiple projects may share the same sub-account (sub-accounts are organized per department or cost center, not per project).
 You do not manage the billing account directly — costs are invoiced to you through the same Gateway/PO process used for account provisioning.

 {% include alert.html type="info" title="Sandbox Unfunded has no billing" content="Projects in the Sandbox Unfunded folder cannot have a billing account attached.
 Most paid services (Compute Engine, Cloud SQL, GKE) are not available in Sandbox.
 Sandbox is for exploring free-tier services and GCP configuration only." %}